osman2491/my-portfolio/README.md

 portfolio
-This is an application for my portfolio landing page, 12/08/2019 By Abdulfatah Mohamed, Josiah Ngugi and Moringa School ReadmeImg
+This is an application for my portfolio landing page, 12/08/2019 By Osman Mohamed and Moringa School
+ReadmeImg

 Description